atteneder/glTFast/Documentation~/glTFast.md

 ### Materials and Shader Variants

-❗ IMPORTANT ❗

-For runtime import, glTF materials might require many shader/features combinations.
-You **have** to make sure all shader variants your project will ever use are included, or the materials will not work in builds (even if they work in the Editor).
+For runtime import *glTFast* uses custom shader graphs or shaders for rendering glTF materials.
+Depending on the properties of a glTF material (and extensions it relies on), a specific [shader variant][shader-variants] will get used.
+In the Editor this shader variant will be built on-demand, but in order for materials to work in your build, you **have** to make sure all shader variants that you're going to need are included.

-*glTFast* import uses custom shaders that are derived from the Unity *Lit* or *Standard* shaders (and have a similar big number of variants).
-Including all those variants can make your build big.
-There's an easy way to find the right subset, if you already know what files you'll expect:
+Including all possible variants is the safest approach, but can make your build very big.
+There's another way to find the right subset, if you already know what files you'll expect:

 - Run your scene that loads all glTFs you expect in the editor.
 - Go to Edit->Project Settings->Graphics